FrancescaFr/PCCOpenCollege/README.md

 1. Make sure you have a github account (https://github.com/)
 2. Navigate to PCC Open College Repo (https://github.com/FrancescaFr/PCCOpenCollege)
 3. Request access privilages from repo owner
-4. Upload your asset/s in the appropriate location in the github repo.
+4. Upload your asset/s in the appropriate location in the github repo (avoid spaces in file names).
 2. Hit commit at bottom of page.

 ## How to embed content in google site: